Coldark1/Hello-World/README.md

 # Hello-World
-This is my first project
+First project!
-Hello my name is Collins and I just entered the programming world And I'm so very much happy yo be here!
+Hello my name is Collins and I just entered the programming world And I'm so very much happy to be here!